PabloDinella/lists/README.md

 - Ask confirmation to delete anything
 - When deleting projects, delete its children too
 - Importer for nirvana
+- Add the checkbox to the heading as well (node-view)

 ## Tech Stack